JSM313/JSM313/README.md

 My name is Jasmeet Singh, I'm currently learning Web Design and Web Development.
 I really enjoy learning new technologies, languages and frameworks.
 I like to help others and I love to be a part of the Open Source Community.

-Skills:- HTML5, CSS 3, SASS, Javascript, JSON, JAVA
+Skills:- HTML5, CSS 3, SASS, Javascript, JAVA, JSON